Synoptic Discussion - June 2014

 - Teleconnections (influence on weather): The MJO's temperature and precipitation teleconnections to U.S. weather depend on time of year and MJO phase.
 To the extent teleconnections are known, the May-July teleconnections for precipitation are shown here and for temperature are shown here.

 - Comparison to Observed: The MJO is transitory and can change phases (modes) within a month, so it is more closely related to weekly weather patterns than monthly.
 The June 2014 monthly precipitation and temperature anomaly patterns don't match those expected with MJO phase 4, but there seems to be some agreement during week 3 with the temperature anomaly pattern and, east of the Rockies, with the precipitation anomaly pattern.

 - Description: The PNA teleconnection pattern is associated with strong fluctuations in the strength and location of the East Asian jet stream.
 PNA-related blocking of the jet stream flow in the Pacific can affect weather downstream over North America, especially the West and especially in the winter half of the year.

-- Status: The daily PNA index started the month negative, then slowly transitioned to positive before ending October near zero (neutral), averaging negative for the month as a whole.
+- Status: The daily PNA index was negative for the first half of the month then turned positive for the last half, averaging negative for the month as a whole.

 - The Arctic Oscillation (AO) pattern